jefftranter/6502/docs/Superboard/README.md

 These are files related to my build of a replica of the Ohio Scientific Superboard 2 Model 600 Rev D.

-It uses the PCB design by Grant Klyball found at https://github.com/osiweb/Hardware/tree/master/repro/OSI_600D
+It uses the PCB design by Grant Klyball <grant@klyball.com> found at https://github.com/osiweb/Hardware/tree/master/repro/OSI_600D

 *Assembly Notes*

+See the bill of materials file for a list of parts and possible vendors.

 There is an excellent Superboard II Kit Assembly Manual that you can follow to assemble and test the board.
 It is 126 pages long.
 I had mine commercially printed and bound at Staples for about $20.

-The PCB has no solder mask.
-Check with your board vendor if they can accept Gerber files without soldermask layers (some do and some do not).
-Grant Klyball <grant@klyball.com> is one source for the PCBs.

-As there is no soldermask, be particularly careful about solder bridges.

-The silkscreen orientation of pin 1 for the ICs is incorrect (reversed).
-Follow the instructions in the assembly manual.

 You will need a 5 Volt power supply rated for at least 3 Amps.
 One inexpensive option is a USB power supply.
 Some USB C supplies (like